Thirty-two ounces of water was collected from one spray nozzle in 30 seconds. What is the nozzle delivery rate in gallons per minute?

 Study for the Structural Pest Control Applicator Test.
 Utilize flashcards and multiple choice questions with hints and explanations to enhance your preparation.
 Get ready to pass your exam effectively!

-To determine the nozzle delivery rate in gallons per minute (GPM), we first need to convert the amount of water collected from ounces to gallons and the time from seconds to minutes.
+To determine the nozzle delivery rate in gallons per minute, it's essential to convert the volume of water collected from ounces to gallons and then find out how many gallons are delivered in one minute.

 Subscribe